iamsuk/random_binary_generator/README.md

 # random_binary_generator
-A oackage to console random binary in your terminal
+A package to console random binary in your terminal

 ##Document
 This repository provides tools package which contains random.go file.